systematic-magic/AgingPubMed/research_papers_pdf.rst

 14. Reference Callouts
 ----------------------
 14.1.
-Check that callouts are formatted in plain text and are not hyperlinked.
+Check that callouts are formatted in :ref:`plain text<plain_text>` and are not hyperlinked.

 .. image:: /_static/callouts.png